 I was first introduced to this breath by a Hawaiian Kahuna healer as “square breathing.”
 Since then I’ve learned that U.S. Navy SEALs also use this technique and call it “box breathing.”
 So whether you are a healer or a warrior, or somewhere in between, this is a super-effective breathing technique with real benefits.
 It can be helpful for anyone.

-At this moment, when everything can seem surreal and uncertain, I find myself gravitating towards practices that promote a healthy mind, body and spirit.
-I’m focused on maintaining balance in the face of separation, scarcity and fear.
+We’re going on two solid years of chaos and uncertainty.
+Since the start I’ve gravitated towards practices that promote a healthy mind, body and spirit.
+I’m focused on maintaining balance through the storm.
 I’m practicing letting negative emotions move through me and move out.
 Breath is a vehicle to keep negative emotions moving and help prevent them from getting stuck in the body.

 Square Breathing Benefits